asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

                             T(A, lie(X, B), ...) + ... $

 = Killing fields

+This section in based on @carroll2003spacetime,
+@katanaev-killing-fields-homogeneous-and-isotropic and @redshifts-and-killing-vectors.

 Finally we can write the definition of Killing fields.
 A Killing field, $K$, is a vector field such that the flow it generates is an isometry.
 In physical terms, moving along the 'velocity field' $K$ doesn't change the metric tensor